Shaygan94/MuyThaiDatabase/README.md

 The application reads and writes data related to Thai boxing: countries, cities, Muay Thai clubs, and fighters.
 It supports adding new entries interactively via an Admin Menu that **simultaneously updates both the MySQL database tables and corresponding text files** to maintain data persistence across both storage methods.

 The backend uses JDBC to connect to a MySQL database, leveraging a structured relational schema with proper keys and constraints.
 The project is built with Maven for dependency management and uses the MySQL Connector/J version 8.0.30 for database connectivity.

 ---

+## 🎯 What You Can Do
+- Add new countries (e.g., India with population and surface area)
+- Create cities within countries (e.g., Mumbai in India)
+- Register Muay Thai clubs with detailed information (address, owner, established year)
+- Add fighters with fighting styles, physical stats, and club affiliations
+- Handle complex scenarios like multiple clubs with same name in different cities

+---